apache/skywalking-python/docs/en/contribution/How-to-release.md

 ### Publish Docker images

-After the release of PyPI packages, we build Docker images based on the wheels.
+After the release on GitHub, a GitHub Action will be triggered to build Docker images based on the latest code.

 **Important** We announce the new release by drafting one on [Github release page](https://github.com/apache/skywalking-python/releases), following the previous convention.